Rye Castle: History

 The exact date of construction is unclear although the possibility of creating a castle at Rye was mentioned in documents of 1226 and 1249.
 In 1329 Murage was applied for and works carried out during the 14th century before and after attacks by the French.
 Rye became one of the Cinque Ports and was involved in both defence and trade.
 It was originally called "Baddings Tower".

+During King Henry VIII's Device Fort programme, an artillery battery, known as the Gun Garden, was constructed adjacent to the castle overlooking the harbour.
+It was rearmed at the time of the Spanish Armada of 1588, and again during the 18th century wars with France.
+In 1830, it was still in active service with 18 guns.

 The castle may have been used as a prison and in 1430 became the property of John de Iprys; which lead to the name Ypres Tower.
 In the 16th century it was used as a prison and courthouse with a full-time gaoler being appointed in 1796.
 An exercise yard was added and then a women's prison in 1837.
 The prison function continued until 1891.
 It then became the town's morgue.

 The tower was damaged during air raids in World War II but has been repaired and restored since then.